BSidesSF/bsidessf.github.io/volunteer.md

 **Brief Description:**

 Our sponsors provide us with materials to put into the bag participants receive at registration.
 This all needs to be put into the bags and organized for registration to be able to hand them out.
-*** Please note that this shift will be on March 2 and will be counted towards your volunteer hours.
+*** Please note that this shift will be on March 2nd and will be counted towards your volunteer hours.

 **Duties Include:**

 - Preparing registration swag bags for all attendees
 - Choose this role if you:
   - Able to work in fast paced semi-repetitive environment
   - Able to stay organized and focused as part of an assembly line

-- Setup/Teardown
+## Setup/Teardown

-- Brief Description:
+**Brief Description:**

-- In this position you will be responsible for the appearance of the venue and ultimately support the overall BSidesSF experience!
+In this position you will be responsible for the appearance of the venue and ultimately support the overall BSidesSF experience!

-- Duties Include:
+**Duties Include:**

-- Work with Vendors to unload freight from trucks, move it into the venue, and back out’ again
+- Work with Vendors to unload freight from trucks, move it into the venue, and back out again
 - Set up tables, chairs, linens, podiums, stanchions, and signage according to space plans

 **Choose this role if you:**